andreasbehnke/ansible-home-entertainment-network/README.md

+# This repository is outdated and only available for documentation purposes.
+The only maintained ansible repsoitories are these prefixed with ansible_role_XYZ

 # Home Entertainment Network

 Purpose of this ansible project is to provide playbooks for members of a home entertainment network.
 The network consist of the following members: